Lying-in-State of Her Majesty Queen Elizabeth II

 At the opposite end of the Palace of Westminster stands the Elizabeth Tower, recognised around the world as Big Ben’s Clock Tower.
 The Clock Tower was renamed the Elizabeth Tower in 2012 – The Queen’s Diamond Jubilee year – as a tribute to Her Majesty and in recognition of her, then, 60-year reign.

-You will see other Jubilee tributes to Her Majesty as you exit Westminster Hall at the end of your visit.
+There are further Jubilee tributes to Her Majesty in and outside Westminster Hall.
 Consisting of up to 1,500 pieces of stained glass, the Diamond Jubilee window can be seen in the three central panels of the north window in Westminster Hall.
 Outside Westminster Hall, in New Palace Yard, is the fountain installed in 1977 to commemorate The Queen’s Silver Jubilee, and a pair of bronze sculptures of the heraldic beasts of the United Kingdom commemorating Her Majesty’s Platinum Jubilee.

 Westminster Hall has played a part in the life of Queen Elizabeth II as the venue for giving and receiving Addresses (formal messages) of particular importance from both Houses of Parliament.
 This happened most recently on 20 March 2012 to mark the occasion of Her Majesty’s Diamond Jubilee.